dhanya-padasalgi/feelix-bot/README.md

 By offering emotional support and fostering meaningful dialogue, the chatbot significantly enhances users' mental well-being and engagement.

-steps to be taken
+steps to be taken:
-Gather diverse conversational data.
-Preprocess and tokenize the data.
-Choose sentiment analysis model.
+Gather diverse conversational data.                     -check Preprocess and tokenize the data.                       -check Choose sentiment analysis model.
-Label data for emotions.
+Label data for emotions.                                -check
 Train sentiment analysis model.
-Select a chatbot framework.
-Define intents and entities.
+Select a chatbot framework.                             -check Define intents and entities.
 Create response templates.
-Integrate sentiment analysis into the chatbot.
-Process user input for emotions.
+Integrate sentiment analysis into the chatbot.          -check Process user input for emotions.
 Determine emotion and select response.
-Implement natural language generation.
 Test chatbot responses and accuracy.
 Gather user feedback for improvements.
 Deploy chatbot and monitor interactions.